-This package power system is designed to automatically provide standby power to unattended loads during electrical outages.
-Upon an interruption of normal electrical service this package power system's electrical control circuits will automatically start the engine.
+This packaged power system is designed to automatically provide standby power to unattended loads during electrical outages.
+Upon an interruption of normal electrical service, this packaged power system's electrical control circuits will automatically start the engine.
 The generator will produce electrical power and the automatic transfer switch (ATS) will automatically transfer the electrical loads to the engine-generator set.
-Upon restoration of normal electrical service the emergency transfer switch will sense return of the normal commercial power.
-Fuel supply will be shut off and the engine coil power disconnected by the start/run control circuit.
-The engine will stop and the load control circuit will retransfer the load back to normal commercial power source.
+Upon restoration of normal electrical service, the emergency transfer switch will sense return of the normal commercial power.
+The engine fuel supply and ignition will be shut off automatically and the engine will stop.
+The load control circuit will retransfer the load back to normal commercial power source.

-The package power system consists of three major parts:
+The packaged power system consists of three major parts:

-- 1. A 200 amp automatic transfer switch (ATS) - 2.
-A 20,000 watt (20 KW) direct drive generator - 3.
-A four cylinder, water cooled, LP/NG fuel engine
+- 1. A 125 amp automatic transfer switch (ATS). - 2.
+A 20,000 watt (20 KW) direct drive generator. - 3.
+A four cylinder, water-cooled, LP/NG fueled engine.

-The automatic transfer switch (ATS) consists of two double pole electrically and mechanically interlocked power contactors.
+The automatic transfer switch (ATS) consists of two double pole, electrically and mechanically interlocked power contactors.
 The ATS contains the power failure sensing circuitry, engine start/stop controls, load control/transfer equipment.
 An overcranking relay stops the start sequence if the engine fails to start in approximately one minute (to protect the battery and starter).
 A battery trickle charger is provided during normal electrical service.
 The control selector switch has three positions:

-- 1. Stop used whenever the unit is to be serviced and for emergency shut down. - 2.
-Automatic normal position for emergency standby service. - Check this position enables the owner/operator to exercise and/or check the engine-generator set without transferring the load, unless a power outage occurs.
+- A. Stop-used whenever the unit is to be serviced and for emergency shut down. - B. Automatic-normal position for emergency standby service.

+C. Check-this position enables the owner/ operator to exercise and/or check the engine-generator set without transferring the load, unless a power outage occurs.

-The generator is a 20 KW (20,000 watt), 3600 RPM direct drive, brush type, revolving armature design.
-The generator is self excited and inherently regulated to +/- (plus or minus) 7% - no load to rated load.
+The generator is a 20 KW (20,000 Watt), 3600 rpm direct drive, brush type, revolving armature design.
+The generator is self excited and inherently regulated to +/- (plus or minus) 7%-no load to rated load.
 It can be operated under any load within its rating without being damaged.
 The frequency regulation is maintained by the engine governor within 3 cycles variation (61.5 Hz - 58.5 Hz) no load to rated load.

-The engine is water cooled and equipped with a standard alternator charging system.
+The engine is water-cooled and equipped with a standard alternator charging system.
 The engine is also equipped with an automotive type starter and a LP/NG vapor fuel carburetor.
 The fuel system can be adjusted for either LP (propane) vapor or NG (natural gas) operation.
-The engine operates at 3600 RPM and drives the generator through a flex disc drive system attached directly to the flywheel.
+The engine operates at 3600 rpm and drives the generator through a flex disc drive system attached directly to the flywheel.